 - The introduction of too many assets or CIs can be difficult to manage

 ITAM is a set of IT practices similar to IT Inventory Management, with financial and contractual components.
-Whereas inventory management is only concerned with the assets you have, where they’re located, and who owns them, ITAM further expands on those concerns.
+Whereas inventory management is concerned with the assets you have, where they’re located, and who owns them, ITAM further expands on those concerns.

 Although CMDB is a component of both IT asset management and configuration management, it differs from ITAM by containing and storing assets as CIs.
 By doing so, and per ITIL, a CMDB focuses more on the data used of managing assets within an IT landscape.

 With ITAM, however, you would typically focus on the lifecycle of your IT assets and provide answers to questions such as:

 - How much does an asset cost?